 Aggie coach continues to put pieces in place to keep UC Davis at top of the Big West

 Woody Wilson Track to host competitions on Jan.
 19 and Feb.
 2

 Meet to be held on Mar.
 10 at Woody Wilson Track

-Devin Elizondo joins the men's and women's cross country, and track and field programs for his second season and his first as a a full-time assistant coach.
+Devin Elizondo returns to the UC Davis men's and women's cross country and track and field programs for his third season and his second as a full-time assistant coach.
 He assists in all facets of the Aggie programs including coaching, recruiting and meet management.

 Elizondo also played an active role in coaching education throughout Southern Calif.

 He joined the LA84 Foundation in 2007, an organization endowed through surplus funds from the 1984 Los Angeles Olympic Games that works to serve youth through sport and increase knowledge of sport and its impact on people's lives.
 As Associate of Education Services, Elizondo assisted in organizing clinics and workshops for over 1,600 high school cross country and track and field coaches in the Southern Calif. area.

 Elizondo has also worked closely with Runner's Workshop, a summer cross country camp that has served over 13,000 runners since its inception in 1985, since 1994.
 In his current role as Clinic Presenter, he creates daily lecture series as well as five-day training and two-a-day workouts for the camp participants.

 A 1998 graduate of UCLA, Elizondo was a standout member of both the cross country and track and field teams.

 He was the No. 2 distance runner behind Olympic silver medalist Meb Keflezighi and helped lead the Bruins to two third-place finishes at the Pac-10 Cross Country Championships.
 In 1995, he was selected to te All-District IX first team and was chosen as Most Outstanding Freshman in 1994.